xelatihy/yocto-gl/docs/yocto/yocto_sceneio.md

 of objects whose memory is owned by the scene.
 Scenes are comprised of camera, instances, shapes, materials, textures and environments.
 Animation is not currently supported.
-The scene representation is geared toward modeling physically-based environments.
+The scene representation is geared toward modeling physically-based environments and and is similar to the [Yocto/Trace](yocto_trace.md) scene.
 In Yocto/SceneIO, lights are not explicitly defined, but implicitly comprised of instances with emissive materials and environment maps.
 All scenes and objects properties are accessible directly.